adamwan-nexplore/guidebook-nxp-hk/how-we-develop/chatops.md

 - `Tagged` Notifications triggered when someone tags you in GitHub
 - Notifications of any kinds of changes / deployment has made to those repositories

-> To set up a new channel from scratch, please check it [here](https://github.com/integrations/microsoft-teams "https://github.com/integrations/microsoft-teams")
+> To set up a new channel from scratch, please check it [ChatOps for Microsoft Teams](https://github.com/integrations/microsoft-teams "https://github.com/integrations/microsoft-teams")

 ---